ankkax/bspwm/README.md

 + [Tock-clock](https://github.com/nwtnni/tock)
 + [setbg-from-lukesmith](https://github.com/LukeSmithxyz/voidrice/tree/master/.local/bin)
-+ [sox](https://github.com/chirlu/sox) play sound in dunst notification Guide to use wallpaper with SXIV changer thanks for Luke Smith for awesome setbg script open image with sxiv, press ctrl + x then press w to setbg
++ [sox](https://github.com/chirlu/sox) play sound in dunst notification Guide to use wallpaper with SXIV changer thanks for Luke Smith for awesome setbg script <br />
+open image with sxiv, press ctrl + x then press w to setbg <br />

+## Guides

+super + shift + s to open spotify search <br />
+just enter name of the song you want to hear and it will open closest <br />
+write sxiv in dmenu prompt and you get current album art and press then you can save it to anywhere in home folder <br />

-FIREFOX Setup
+FIREFOX Setup <br />
-from here
+from here <br />
 https://github.com/vinceliuice/WhiteSur-gtk-theme

-Guide to setup fonts
+Guide to setup fonts <br />
-Copy fonts from my repository to $HOME/.fonts/ and fc-cache --force to apply those fonts
+Copy fonts from my repository to $HOME/.fonts/ <br />
+and fc-cache --force to apply those fonts <br />

-Setting neofetch with image
+Setting neofetch with image <br />
-make alias in zshrc or bashrc
+make alias in zshrc or bashrc <br />
-alias neofetch="neofetch --kitty /path/to/your/image.jpg
+alias neofetch="neofetch --kitty /path/to/your/image.jpg <br />